MrSapps/msgi/README.md

 MGS_FUNC_IMPLEX(0x0040A3ED, Actor_DestroyOnNextUpdate, true);
 ```

 Will cause the function in MGSI.EXE at address 0x0040A3ED to call the replacement function Actor_DestroyOnNextUpdate.
-This allows verfication of this single function without having to reimplement everything up to its call point.
+This allows verification of this single function without having to reimplement everything up to its call point.

 #### Why?